Netcracker/.github/docs/workflows/npm-release.md

    - Validate the tag doesn't exist
    - Run tests in dry-run mode
    - Publish the package to npm
-   - Create a git tag
+   - Create a Git tag
    - Create a GitHub release

 ### Dry-Run Testing